Devil World: Development

+Designers Shigeru Miyamoto (left, pictured in 2015) and Takashi Tezuka (right, pictured in 2024).

 Devil World was designed by Shigeru Miyamoto and Takashi Tezuka, and directed by Miyamoto as his first console-only game.
 The game provided Tezuka's first project when he joined Nintendo full-time in April 1984, 6 months before the game's release.
 Tezuka initially did not know of Pac-Man at the time, which has a resemblance to Devil World, but he enjoyed the game when he first played it.
 Among Tezuka's tasks was to create pixelated images based on Miyamoto's instructions.
 During development, Tezuka suggested holes the player's character would fall into, causing him to lose a turn.
 However, when they made a version to test his idea and tried it out, Tezuka was told that it was "a bit flat".
 They decided to return to the original feature of the character being squashed against the walls.
 The duo flew to Nintendo of America to show Devil World to its president Minoru Arakawa, but he did not wish to release the game in North America due to NOA's policies against the use of religious icons.